TylerYep/blog/_posts/2019-08-01-learning-git-part-3.md

 layout: post
 title: Learning Git, Part 3
 summary: Creating Branches & Reverting Changes
+tags: GitHub
 date: 2019-07-28
 ---
 # Introduction
-This is Part 3 of my practical guide to using Git and Github.
+This is Part 3 of my practical guide to using Git and GitHub.
 This part covers some more advanced topics related to collaborating with others.
-If you are completely new to Git and Github, I would recommend reading the previous part: [Learning Git, Part 1]({{ post.url | relative_url }}/blog/learning-git-part-1)
+If you are completely new to Git and GitHub, I would recommend reading the previous part: [Learning Git, Part 1]({{ post.url | relative_url }}/blog/learning-git-part-1)

 # Recap
 This works well when you're working on your own project, but what about if you are collaborating on a project with others?
 If you are working in any tech company, there are going to be tens to hundreds of people editing the same project at any given time.
 How do we manage these changes?